 DUBLIN IN THE 21st CENTURY

+In the 21st century Dublin continued to thrive.
 In 2000 a new pedestrian bridge, the Millennium Bridge was opened across the Liffey and in 2003 The Spire was erected.
 Trams returned to Dublin in 2004.
 Today the population of Dublin is 505,000.

 A timeline of Dublin